-This post has partner links that I may receive compensation for at no cost to you.
+This article has partner links that I may receive compensation from at no cost to you.
 Thank you for supporting my site by using them!

 After eating as much dim sum as possible at Tim Ho Wan, I headed back toward the area I was staying in.
 I needed to switch hotels because I had stayed for one night in a Holiday Inn in order to qualify for an IHG promotion, but had a cheaper hotel for most of the rest of my stay.
 I had a few hours before I needed to do that, so I headed for a couple of museums I’d spotted on the map.

 Unfortunately, the museum that I’d most wanted to see, the Hong Kong Museum of History, was closed on Tuesdays.
-It’s too bad, since I’d wanted to learn more about its rich history.
+It’s too bad since I’d wanted to learn more about its rich history.
 Instead, I went to the Hong Kong Science Museum across the plaza.
 I usually would have skipped a science museum, but I didn’t have a ton of time, wasn’t sure where else to go for a couple of hours when the weather sucked & I wasn’t hungry, and there was a special offer where all the local museums were free for the month of January.

 Being a weekday, the museum was packed with school groups.
 Many of the exhibits were geared towards children, but there were a few areas that were educational & interesting for grown-ups as well.
 Even the kids’ exhibitions seemed good, as there were lots of games as well as staff on hand to teach and guide.
 There were wearable heads where you could “see” like you had the eyes of different animals, which was fun.
 The mirror maze was skippable, as it was stupidly easy.
 I didn’t even come close to breaking my nose by walking into a mirror.